Inzhenerka/docs.getdbt.tech/website/docs/docs/explore/explore-projects.md

 ## Keyword search {#search-resources}

+With Catalog, global navigation provides a search experience allowing you to find dbt resources across all your projects, as well as non-dbt resources in Snowflake.

 You can locate resources in your project by performing a keyword search in the search bar.
 All resource names, column names, resource descriptions, warehouse relations, and code matching your search criteria will be displayed as a list on the main (center) section of the page.
 When searching for an exact column name, the results show all relational nodes containing that column in their schemas.
 If there's a match, a notice in the search result indicates the resource contains the specified column.
 Also, you can apply filters to further refine your search results.

 <Expandable alt_header="Search features">

-- **Partial keyword search** &mdash; Also referred to as fuzzy search.
-Explorer uses a "contains" logic to improve your search results.
+- **Partial keyword search** &mdash; Also referred to as fuzzy search. <Constant name="explorer" /> uses a "contains" logic to improve your search results.
 This means you can search for partial terms without knowing the exact root word of your search term.
 - **Exclude keywords** &mdash; Prepend a minus sign (-) to the keyword you want to exclude from search results.
 For example, `-user` will exclude all matches of that keyword from search results.
 - **Boolean operators** &mdash; Use Boolean operators to enhance your keyword search.
 For example, the search results for `users OR github` will include matches for either keyword.
 - **Phrase search** &mdash; Surround a string of keywords with double quotation marks to search for that exact phrase (for example, `"stg users"`).
 To learn more, refer to [Phrase search](https://en.wikipedia.org/wiki/Phrase_search) on Wikipedia.